 To obtain an injunction placing a freeze on any asset such as bank accounts, property or shares, the claiming party must show four points:

 - The defending party has assets – and those assets have a realisable monetary value.
-We undertake a due diligence exercise for you.

 - A risk that the assets will be interfered with in some way to avoid the consequences of successful litigation.
 For example, seeing an asset advertised for sale would amount to more than suspicion.
 This can be capable of satisfying the court’s requirement on this point.